OCD Therapy for Children & Teens on Long Island

 ① Gradual Exposure

-Carefully designed, step-by-step exposure to feared thoughts, situations, or sensations, without overwhelming the child.
+Slow exposure to scary thoughts, situations, or sensations, without overwhelming the child.

 ② Response Prevention